brianmatozo/Intento3/README.md

-# next-auth-mongoose-example
+# Client Management System

-A simple example of how to use [next-auth](https://next-auth.js.org/) with [mongoose](https://mongoosejs.com/) as the database adapter.
+A simple client management system built with Next.js, MongoDB, and React Hook Form

 ## How to use